Table of Contents

 Lily Lake in Rocky Mountain National Park is open and accessible year-round!
 So, with a valid wedding permit, you can have your wedding here any day you wish.

-Lily Lake and the National Park in general are busiest between the months of May and October.
-If seclusion is important to you, consider eloping at sunrise or in the early morning hours.
-Weekdays are generally less busy in the National Park than weekend dates too.
+Lily Lake, and the National Park in general, are busiest between the months of May and October.
+So if seclusion is important to you, consider eloping at sunrise or in the early morning hours.
+Weekdays are generally less busy in the National Park than weekend dates, too.

 You can expect the fewest visitors in the National Park between November and April, but we do experience a lot of winter weather during these months!
 Prepare yourself for cold temperatures and potential snow during this time of the year.
 Plan to bring lots of warm layers that you won’t mind being in photos.